ionworks/how-to-debug-your-battery/README.md

 Your battery cell designer has some hope for your problem though, they have been testing a new material which could deliver more energy density while retaining high power.
 An anode with a mixture of graphite and silicon.
 This being silicon valley and all you are pretty excited as there must be plenty of that around and you ask when can you get some batteries to test out....?

 Well... your battery supplier says, *"we're still evaluating that material and it may be a little while longer.
-The intial tests in the lab look good though and there are already some cells on the market with silicon but they've had a few issues."* More on this in a bit.
+The initial tests in the lab look good though and there are already some cells on the market with silicon but they've had a few issues."* More on this in a bit.

 Typically, the cell designers won't actually be making all the modifications and carry out all these tests themselves.
 They will have their own suppliers of materials and they will be doing a lot of the tests too.
 Let's take the anode as an example: